Contingency and the Proof of God: A Faith-Based Understanding Across Islam, Christianity, and Hinduism

 • Ultimate reality is independent.

-• Existence cannot explain itself.
+• Existence cannot fully explain itself.

 Faith and Reason in Harmony

-It shows that belief in a necessary, eternal source of existence is not superstition, but a rational response to the fact that everything we observe is fragile, dependent, and temporary.
+It suggests that belief in an eternal, necessary source of existence is not simply a matter of tradition or emotion but a reasoned response to the observation that everything around us is fragile, dependent, and temporary.

-Science may explain how the universe functions, but contingency asks a deeper question: Why is there something rather than nothing?
+Why is there something rather than nothing?

 God as the Ground of All Existence